 The friends I recommended to Nina were equally impressed with their readings.
 Nina has a clear talent for reading the cards and she provides information you already know (but sometimes want to deny) or reveal issues you might not be aware of.
 Knowing these things help to see where you are and where you need to go next.
 I highly recommend you give her a try.
 It certainly cannot hurt!

-Here’s our interview with Nina:
+Here’s my interview with Nina:

 How long have you been doing tarot readings and how did you get into it?